 Welcome to my new site.
-This is your first post.
+This is my first post.
 Edit it or delete it, then start blogging!
 There was a little of bit of internal struggling making this (I deleted the project folder at least a few times) and, around the holidays, I switched away from the more traditional curated portfolio that this was before and into a bloggier format (so 2014).
 The posts on here are going to stay fairly casual, showing design scraps, loops, photos, and...stuff.
 So far it's been backfilled through senior year of college (also 2014), go ahead and take a scroll. 👋

 Huge Mixtape is a chatroom that I'm a part of at Huge where a small group of music-enthusiasts share tunes all day everyday.
 A few days before the end of the year, José Gasparian (@zefelipe) and I had the idea to create a site that wraps up our favorite releases of the year.
 Fast forward a few days and we had created (José mostly leading the design, myself handling most of the code) a site that expanded to collect album choices from Huge employees around the world in an office-wide poll.
 The site immediately took off, accumulating upwards of 35,000 page views and making its way to both the #1 & #2 spots of Muzli.
 Check out the site at mixtape.hugeinc.com.